This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Many people gamble without experiencing any adverse consequences, but some people experience extreme difficulties with their gambling behaviour, spending more time and money gambling than they would like or can afford.
 These individuals, their families and friends and broader communities can experience a range of harms as a result of their engagement in gambling.

 Problem gambling is defined by the American Psychiatric Association's Diagnostic and Statistics Manual V (DSM V) as an addictive disorder.
-Figures from the 2021 Scottish Health Survey indicate that around 0.4% of the adult population, equivalent to around 18,000 people, were problem gamblers based on either the DSM V score or on the Problem Gambling Severity Index (PGSI) score.
-A further 1.5% were identified as moderate risk gamblers based on their PGSI score, an estimated 68,000 adults.
+Figures from the 2021 Scottish Health Survey indicate that around 0.4% of the adult population, equivalent to around 18,000 people, were subject to problem gambling based on either the DSM V score or on the Problem Gambling Severity Index (PGSI) score.
+A further 1.5% experienced moderate risk gambling based on their PGSI score, an estimated 68,000 adults.

 Public Health Scotland logo